 If you use full-fat coconut milk, it will be creamier…and fattier.
 You can always use light coconut milk.
 It won’t be as creamy though.
 Sorry, but you can’t have both…

 Again, don’t shake the can.
 Try your best to scoop only the coconut cream from the top of the can of lite coconut milk.
 Measure out about 3/4 cup and proceed with the recipe.

-Some dairy free milk options
+Some dairy-free milk options

 I choose to use extra creamy oat milk – because it’s extra delicious!
 Feel free to use the dairy-free milk of choice.
 Cashew milk would be my next choice.
 Almond milk, as well as soy milk, would also work.
-Be aware though that they might contribute a slightly different flavor to you peppermint mocha latte drink.
+Be aware though that they might contribute a slightly different flavor to your peppermint mocha latte drink.

 Step 3: Add some ingredients to the pot